MaxMcCodest/Cellular-Automata/README.md

 # Cellular-Automata
-All my projects using cellular automata
+All my projects using cellular automata.
 Made with c and raylib